-Difference between Regulatory exposure amounts and carrying value in financial statements:
+Difference between regulatory exposure amounts and carrying value in financial statements:

-Due to simple business model and absence of any complex financial instruments such as Derivatives etc. the regulatory exposure amounts are more or less similar to carrying values in financial statements, whatever differences reflected in individual asset/liabilities classes are purely driven by grouping/classification methodology.
+Due to simple business model and absence of any complex financial instruments such as Derivatives etc. the regulatory exposure amounts are similar to carrying values in financial statements, with differences reflected in individual asset/liabilities classes purely driven by grouping/classification methodology.